When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Foundation of QFL

-Building on these foundational principles, Variational Quantum Circuits (VQC) \cite{biswas2024sensor} and Variational Quantum Algorithms (VQA) \cite{jin2024tetris} emerge as potent paradigms that iteratively optimize parameterized unitary operators, \( U(\theta) \), to transform an input quantum state \( | \psi_i \rangle \) into an output state \( |\phi_i \rangle \) such that observable outcomes $y_i = \langle \phi_i | M | \phi_i \rangle,$ encode the solution to a problem.
+where \(L\) is the number of layers, \(Q\) the qubit count, \(R_{q}^{(\ell)}\) the rotation on qubit \(q\) in layer \(\ell\), and \(E^{(\ell)}\) an entangling stage.
+They thus form smooth, differentiable mappings from a real parameter space into the unitary group \(U(2^n)\), preserving the norm of quantum states while enabling a rich family of rotations and entangling transformations \cite{Cerezo2021}.
+Their analytic dependence on \(\theta\) allows unbiased gradient evaluation via the parameter‐shift rule, making them amenable to variational optimization under NISQ limitations \cite{schuld2021effect}.
+The circuit leverages this and transforms an input state \(\lvert \psi_{i}\rangle\) into an output \(\lvert \phi_{i}\rangle=U(\theta)\lvert \psi_{i}\rangle\), such that the measurement outcome \( y_{i} = \langle \phi_{i}\lvert M\rvert \phi_{i}\rangle \) encodes the solution to a problem.
 This approach leverages quantum embeddings, which map classical data into high-dimensional \textit{Hilbert spaces} (a complete inner product space that serves as the framework for representing quantum states)\cite{kish2003quantum}, and quantum tensors that efficiently capture the intricacies of multi-qubit interactions~\cite{huggins2019towards}.
-Quantum Neural Networks (QNNs) adopt these variational frameworks, integrating an ansatz—a carefully constructed circuit template—into their architecture to learn complex representations~\cite{KAK1995259}.
-QAOA further exemplifies this strategy by embedding problem-specific constraints within its ansatz to navigate solution landscapes with heightened efficacy~\cite{mahroo2023learning}.\\
+Quantum Neural Networks (QNNs) adopt these variational frameworks, integrating an ansatz, which is a carefully constructed circuit template, into their architecture to learn complex representations~\cite{KAK1995259}.
+QAOA further exemplifies this strategy by embedding problem-specific constraints within its ansatz~\cite{mahroo2023learning}.